younata/coz-e/src/build_log/chapter_4.md

 ## Firewall

 Status: Temporary firewall complete.
-Permanent firewall is cut out, but on hold until I attach bolts.

-I have built a temporary firewall, and I have also made the cuts for the permanent firewall.
+3 out of 4 pieces of the permanent firewall are also complete.

 Temporary firewall, cut from a large 4x8 sheet of 1/8 inch birch ply I got from a big box store.
 It's terrible wood, but that doesn't matter because it's not going to fly.
+It'll be used briefly in chapter 6 as a fit check before assembling the fuselage with the lower piece of the permanent firewall.

 ![The temporary firewall](/assets/images/build_log/chapter_4/temporary_firewall.jpg)

+The permanent firewall is made out of very high quality baltic birch (with a price to match).

 I delayed building the permanent firewall due to worrying about the blind screws.
 The way you're supposed to secure the blind screws is essentially by applying a bunch of flox and hoping that the epoxy holds - has been known to cause a ton of issues, because the flox does not handle torque well.
 There are a couple possible solutions.
 One is to use hex bolts and chisel out a recess for the bolt heads.
 Another is to use <a href="http://www.cozygirrrl.com/clickbonds.htm" data-proofer-ignore>clickbonds from cozygirrrl</a>.
 A third is to wrap a metal thread around the screws.
 After some deliberation, I decided to go with hex bolts.
 I ordered a bunch of AN3-5A hex bolts from Aircraft Spruce (21/32" nominal length, 1/4" grip length, cadmium plated, undrilled), and will be finishing the firewall with them once they arrive.